Meet Our CEO

 The thing Avril misses most is the ability to drive "My brother and I have always shared an appreciation of cars and I married into a family of car lovers.
 I still own one myself - perhaps one day I will get to drive it again!"

-She says it is the people she encounters that motivate her to continue to work for those affected by Blindness and Rare Diseases, "I had always wanted to work as an advocate and when I quit my job to go work in Public Affairs at Fighting Blindness in Ireland, I admit I just hoped that it would give me some good experience in health advocacy.
-I could never have known then that I would meet the most dynamic, logical and dedicated people who embodied the meaning of the word 'Visionary'.
-They showed me that it is possible to make positive change by encouraging stakeholder engagement and working with like minded individuals to realise common goals.
-I was encouraged to get involved with international organisations and I learned the expeience of people with rare and common retinal diseases in other countries.
-It was so clear that regardless of where a person lived the challenges remained the same.
+She says it is the people she encounters that motivate her to continue to work for those affected by blindness and rare diseases, "I had always wanted to work as an advocate and when I quit my job to go work in Public Affairs at Fighting Blindness in Ireland, I admit I just hoped that it would give me some good experience in health advocacy.
+I could never have known then that I would meet the most dynamic, logical and dedicated people who embodied the meaning of the word 'visionary'.
+They showed me that it is possible to make positive change by encouraging stakeholder engagement and working with like-minded individuals to realise common goals.
+I was encouraged to get involved with international organisations and I learned the experience of people with rare and common retinal diseases in other countries.
+It was so clear that regardless of where a person lived, the challenges remained the same.
 The retina community motivates me every day to do all I can to work with them towards a better future for all those living with degenerating vision no matter where they live and what thier circumstances, for the doctors who want to deliver better care to thier patients and the researchers and innovators who work tirelessly every day to bring about a bright future for this community".